bitmind/zabbix-search-page-plus/README.md

-# Zabbix module Search Page plus
+# Zabbix module: Search Page small improvement

-A lightweight frontend module for **Zabbix 7.0** designed to improve the User Experience (UX) on the global search results page.
-This module put "Dashboards" links in the first column and adds a clean, monochromatic icon to highlight the Dashboard link.
+A lightweight frontend module to improve Zabbix search results page.
+This module put "Dashboards" links in the first column and adds a clean, monochromatic icon to highlight the Dashboard link, to encourage user to explore host dashboards.

 <img  alt="screen1126" src="doc/screen.png" />